Personal life of Mustafa Kemal Atatürk: Religious beliefs

+Atatürk made his last recorded religious statement on 21 December 1937, about 11 months before his death, with Syrian Ambassadors Jamil Mardam Bey and Adil Arslan.
+When they asked about Hatay and the French-controlled Syria during the meeting at the Karpiç Restaurant, Atatürk replied:I can't!
+We are all Muslims!
+I swear on my honor that I will not give up (Hatay)!
+I wish very much that the French government will come to its senses.
+I swear on my honor that I will not give it up.
+But what the Republic of Turkey has always desired is for Syria to be an independent Islamic state.

 General perception

 Atatürk believed that religion is an important institution:Religion is an important institution.
 A nation without religion cannot survive.
 Yet it is also very important to note that religion is a link between Allah and the individual believer.
 The brokerage of the pious cannot be permitted.
 Those who use religion for their own benefit are detestable.
 We are against such a situation and will not allow it.
 Those who use religion in such a manner have fooled our people; it is against just such people that we have fought and will continue to fight.
 Know that whatever conforms to reason, logic, and the advantages and needs of our people conforms equally to Islam.
 If our religion did not conform to reason and logic, it would not be the perfect religion, the final religion.However, his speeches and publications criticized using religion as a political ideology.
 According to him, "Religions have been basis of the tyranny of kings and sultans."
 He stated that religion should be in conformity with reason, science and logic.
 The problem was not religion, but how believers understood and applied religion.
 Atatürk expressed that religion and superstition should be separated:I want to say that the Turkish nation should be more religious, that is, they should be religious in all their simplicity.
 The truth is that religion does not contain anything that prevents progress.
 However, there is another religion among us that is more complex, artificial and consists of superstitions.
 If they cannot approach the light, they have lost themselves.
 We will save them.True religion could not be understood as long as false prophets isolated and religious knowledge is enlightened.
 The only way to deal with false prophets was to deal with the Turkish people's illiteracy and prejudice.